-- Personal Protective Clothing/Equipment: Wear chemically protective gloves, boots, aprons, and gauntlets to prevent prolonged or repeated skin contact.
-In animal laboratories, wear protective suits (disposable, one-piece and close-fitting at ankles and wrists), gloves, hair covering, and overshoes.
+Personal Protective Clothing/Equipment: Wear chemically protective gloves, boots, aprons, and gauntlets to prevent prolonged or repeated skin contact.
+In animal laboratories, wear protective suits (disposable, one-piece and closefitting at ankles and wrists), gloves, hair covering, and overshoes.
 In chemical laboratories, wear gloves and gowns.
 Wear protective eyeglasses or chemical safety, gas-proof goggles, per OSHA eye- and face-protection regulations (29 CFR 1910.133).
-Because contact lens use in industry is controversial, establish your own policy. - Respiratory Protection: Seek professional advice prior to respirator selection and use.
+Because contact lens use in industry is controversial, establish your own policy.

+Respiratory Protection: Seek professional advice prior to respirator selection and use.
 Follow OSHA respirator regulations (29 CFR 1910.134) and, if necessary, wear a MSHA/NIOSH-approved respirator.
 The following respirator recommendations are for coal tar pitch volatiles.
-For any unknown concentration, wear any SCBA with a full facepiece and operated in a pressure- demand or other positive pressure mode, or any supplied-air respirator with a full facepiece and operated in a pressure-demand or other positive pressure mode in combination with an auxiliary SCBA operated in pressure-demand or other positive pressure mode in combination with an auxiliary scBA operated in pressure-demand or other positive pressure mode in combination with an auxiliary scBA operated in pressure-demand or other positive pressure mode in combination with an auxiliary scBA operated in pressure-demand or other positive pressure mode in combination with an auxiliary scBA operated in pressure-demand or other positive pressure mode in combination with an auxiliary scBA operated in pressure-demand or other positive pressure mode is provide a high-efficiency particulate filter, or any appropriate escape-type SCBA.
+For any unknown concentration, wear any SCBA with a full facepiece and operated in a pressure- demand or other positive pressure mode, or any supplied-air respirator with a full facepiece and operated in a pressure-demand or other positive pressure mode in combination with an auxiliary SCBA operated in pressure-demand or other positive pressure mode.
+For escape, wear any air-purifying full facepiece respirator (gas mask) with a chin-style or front- or back-mounted organic vapor canister having a high-efficiency particulate filter, or any appropriate escape-type SCBA.
 Select respirator based on its suitability to provide adequate worker protection for given working conditions, level of airborne contamination, and presence of sufficient oxygen.
 For emergency or nonroutine operations (cleaning spills, reactor vessels, or storage tanks), wear an SCBA.
 Warning!
 Air-purifying respirators do not protect workers in oxygen-deficient atmospheres.
 If respirators are used, OSHA requires a written respiratory protection program that includes at least: medical certification, training, fit-testing, periodic environmental monitoring, maintenance, inspection, cleaning, and convenient, sanitary storage areas.
 Other: Shower and change clothes after exposure or at the end of the workshift.
 Separate contaminated work clothes from street clothes.
 Launder before reuse.
 Remove benzo(a)pyrene from your shoes and clean personal protective equipment.
 Use procedures to ensure laundry personnel are not exposed.
 Make emergency eyewash stations, safety/quick-drench showers, and washing facilities available in work area.